Smoky and sweet with a spicy kick, the Mezcal Mule is a surprisingly refreshing treat.

 Mezcal Mule Variations

 Mules are some of the most popular drinks amongst cocktail enthusiasts.
-Simple, delicious and always memorable, these tipples have been around for decades.
-Twist & Toast has a few recipes on our site for these classic treats, so after you’ve enjoyed a few Mezcal takes on the classic, try these others out as well.
+Simple, delicious, and always memorable, these tipples have been around for decades.
+Twist & Toast has a few recipes on our site for these classic treats, so after you’ve enjoyed a few mezcal takes on the classic, try these others out as well.

 - Kentucky Mule – Kentucky’s hometown hero, bourbon, shines in this down-home take on the original.